armory/documentation/_release_notes/armoryspinnaker_v2.4.3.md

 ## Known Issues
 Igor and Clouddriver do not properly import `armory-commons` in this release.
 As a result, these services will fail to start when `Vault Secrets` are enabled.
-* SAML timeout cannot be overridden in this release

-Please upgrade to `Armory Spinnaker 2.4.5`
+Please upgrade to `Armory Spinnaker 2.4.4`

 ## Highlighted Updates
 ### Armory